FuzzySecurity/AzureWireGuard/README.md

 }
 ```

 WireGuard also has an app on Android (and I assume IOS).
-After you install the app you will be able to import a profile using a QR code, to generate that code you can simply do the following on your local host.
+After you install the app you will be able to import a profile using a QR code, to generate that code you can do the following on your local host.

 ```
 qrencode -t ansiutf8 < client.conf